CTDNA GOvernance

 Bradley and Holley Jones live in coastal Victoria with their two young sons.
 Bradley and their children have all been diagnosed with vEDS – Vascular Ehlers Danlos syndrome (vEDS).
 Bradley’s diagnosis came in 2019 after he experienced multiple spontaneous aortic and arterial dissections.
 Bradley family has an extensive history of sudden deaths at early ages and since his and the childrens’ diagnosis, via genetic testing, eight further other family members have since been found to have vEDS.

 Bradley is passionate about raising awareness for his journey with chronic/invisible illnesses (he also lives with Chronic Myeloid Leukaemia).
 He has an Instagram profile called @veds_zebra where he shares his experience.
-He is also an ambassador for Annabell’s Challenge, a UK organisation raising awareness for vEDS.
+He is also an ambassador for Annabelle’s Challenge, a UK organisation raising awareness for vEDS.

 Holley Jones and her sons are First Nations from Yorta Yorta country, She has a background in early childhood education.
 Holley is a carer to her vEDS family, supports Bradley in his advocacy and is herself a strong advocate for vEDS.
 Holley and Bradley’s children were diagnosed at the ages of two and two months old.